garystafford/amazon-nova-canvas-prompting-assistant/README.md

 rm -rf .venv
 ```

-## Windows: Configure Environment
+## Windows

+AWS credentials:

-Before starting the application, make sure you have provided your AWS credential on the command line or using an alternative authentication method.
+Before starting the application, ensure you have provided your AWS credential on the command line or use an alternative authentication method.

 ```bat
 set AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"